When to Refinance a Car Loan

-Prepayment penalties: Although rare with most auto loans these days, prepayment penalties still exist.
+Prepayment penalties: Although rare with most auto loans these days, prepayment penalties still exist (prepayment fees occur if you pay the loan off before the term is up).
 Make sure it won’t cost extra to pay off your existing loan early.
 Penalties can eat up any savings you get from a lower interest rate.

 Waiting too long to refinance: If you run the numbers and you determine that it makes sense to refinance, waiting can cost you.
 Rates are typically lowest on new vehicles, and some lenders won’t refinance loans for cars over a certain age (seven years, for example).
 You might even get a “new car” rate if you refinance immediately after buying from a dealer and taking advantage of dealer incentives.
 Used car loan rates are typically higher than new car rates.

 Missing payments: Stay involved during the refinancing process, and don’t assume anything is completed.
 You might think your existing loan has been paid off and you can stop sending payments, but any delay in the process can result in a “missed” payment.
 Any late payments will hurt your credit and your ability to refinance.
 Confirm with both lenders before you stop making payments.

 To get a new loan, you need to apply with a new lender.
 In most cases, the process is relatively painless—your lenders work together to handle the logistics, and you just need to submit an application.

 - Gather information about your existing loan.
 The most recent statement from your lender should have those details.

 - Get information about your vehicle (if you won’t have the vehicle with you).
 Your VIN, make, model and year will all be helpful to have on hand.